rita-garcia/unicanterbury-p3pt/_sources/p3-timed-intro.rst

 appear.
 Click that button to end your exam, but only when you are done.
 You can use the "Flag Question" button to highlight a question to remind yourself to come back to it later.
-The number button for that question will have a orange background if you click the "Flag Question".
+The number button for that question will have a orange background if you click "Flag Question".

 .. timed:: timed_intro
    :timelimit: 5